Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 18) Munson Mountain Park

 The giant letters spelling out Penticton can be seen on Munson Mountain, which is visible everywhere in the city.
-The public park, situated atop Vancouver Hill, offers wide-ranging views of the city, the lake below, and the Okanagan Valley.
+The public park atop Vancouver Hill offers wide-ranging views of the city, the lake below, and the Okanagan Valley.

-Many paved and dirt walking pathways in the park are open to the public without charge.
-Although some of the trails, particularly the one leading to the top, are steep, benches are placed at key intersections along the routes.
+Many paved and dirt walking pathways in the park are free to the public.
+Although some trails, particularly the one leading to the top, are steep, benches are placed at key intersections along the routes.

-Driving in the direction of Naramata will bring you to Munson Mountain.
+Driving in Naramata’s direction will bring you to Munson Mountain.
 The park’s Pen-Henge is among its more intriguing locations.
-The markers at the very top perfectly coincide with the winter and summer equinox sunset and dawn.
+The markers at the top perfectly coincide with the winter and summer equinox sunset and dawn.

 19) Skiing at Apex Mountain Resort

 As you excitedly await your next run down one of the more than 120 trails, you’ll rarely spend longer than two minutes in a queue at the high-speed detached quadruple or triple chair.
-The resort provides night skiing and tubing on a few routes and conventional daytime skiing.
+The resort provides night skiing and tubing on a few routes, as well as conventional daytime skiing.

 20) Okanagan Lake Park